miku3920/miku-web-app/README.md

 **2. Telegram.WebApp.sendData not working?**

-This method is only available for Web Apps launched via a [Keyboard button](https://core.telegram.org/bots/webapps#keyboard-button-web-apps) (below the input box) not inline keyboard button (under bot messages).
+This method is only available for Web Apps launched via a [Keyboard button](https://core.telegram.org/bots/webapps#keyboard-button-web-apps) (below the input box) not an inline keyboard button (under bot messages).

-You can also find the solution on [Stack Overflow]( https://stackoverflow.com/questions/71909144/dont-get-a-response-from-from-telegram-web-app-for-bots).
+The solution can also be found on [Stack Overflow]( https://stackoverflow.com/questions/71909144/dont-get-a-response-from-from-telegram-web-app-for-bots).

 ## Contact

-Created by [@miku3920](https://t.me/miku3920) - feel free to contact me if you have any problems!
+Created by [@miku3920](https://t.me/miku3920).
+Feel free to contact me if you have any questions or run into any issues!